 9 Tips and Activities to Teach Your Baby to Crawl

-Below are some some activities that I used to teach my baby to crawl.
-The more opportunities you give your baby to practice, the better
+Below are some some activities to teach your baby to crawl on all 4’s.
+The more opportunities you give your baby to practice, the better crawlers they’ll become.

 1. Tummy Time